argenkiwi/argenkiwi.github.io/source/_posts/Interactors-with-Retrofit-and-RxJava.md

 - Retrofit
 - RxJava
 ---
 In a [previous article](http://soflete.github.io/2016/04/01/Android-MVP-with-Dagger/) I described how to structure your application under the _Model-View-Presenter_ architecture applying dependency injection with [Dagger](http://google.github.io/dagger/).
 I covered how to setup a _View_ and its _Presenter_.
-Today I would like to share with you how to use an _Interactors_ to communicate the _Presenter_ with the _Model_.
+Today I would like to share with you how to use an _Interactor_ to communicate the _Presenter_ with the _Model_.

 Setup
 -----